logo

 A majority of stroke survivors endure some functional disability that increases their likelihood of falling.
 A combination of muscle weakness, unbalanced weight distribution and lack of equilibrium contribute to instability leading to post-stroke falls.
 For example, patients who are unstable and uncoordinated experience problems with transitions from sitting to standing.

 Computer-assisted tools can help retrain the brain and help patients regain stability and coordination.
-With TYMO, for example, therapists gain a better understanding where the visual, vestibular, and somatosensory systems deficiencies lie.
+With Tymo, for example, therapists gain a better understanding where the visual, vestibular, and somatosensory systems deficiencies lie.
 Then, they can fine tune prescribed therapies to target specific functions.

 Advanced rehabilitation technologies use attention-grabbing games that facilitate the repetitive exercises required to relearn lost movements.
 These therapeutic games can boost self-esteem and self-confidence, enhancing the trajectory of patient recovery.